French tax law on gifts at odds with Irish practice

 And, as in Ireland, these amounts are independent of each other.
 So, just because you have received, say €80,000, from a parent as a lump sum in a 15-year window, there is nothing to stop you also receiving money from grandparents, siblings, aunts and uncles within the category limits.

-In addition, if the donor is over the age of 80 and the child or grandchild over the age of 18, it is possible under French tax law for the donor to gift a further €31,865 to each eligible recipient without anyone incurring a tax liability.
+* In addition, if the donor is under the age of 80 and the child or grandchild over the age of 18, it is possible under French tax law for the donor to gift a further once in a lifetime gift of up to €31,865 to each eligible recipient without anyone incurring a tax liability.
 If you were lucky enough to have a great-grandparent still living, and be over the age of 18, you could receive a one-off lifetime gift of up to €5,310 from them.

 However, it does need to be declared with the tax authorities.
 Registering even tax-free gifts with the authorities is good practice because, in France, if there is no record of a lifetime gift and that gift is subsequently discovered by the authorities, the beneficiary can be landed with an inheritance tax bill.
 There is a special form for this called the Déclaration de Dons Manuels et de Sommes D’argent (declaration of manual gifts and sums of money).

-Note: * This article was edited on May 29th to clarify that donors must be under the age of 80 to give a lifetime gift, not over that age, as originally stated.